lee8oi/gouplo/README.md

 * Multiple file handling for batch upload jobs (no progress bar).
 * Easily configurable via json config file.

+NOTE: "This serves only as a demonstration.
+One can simply bypass the loggin if he directly accesses the subdomains."

 # Usage

 ##### Generate SSL certificates.